mpitutorial/mpitutorial/beginner-mpi-tutorial.md

 This beginner tutorial assumes that the reader has a basic knowledge of C, some C++, and Linux.

-## Introduction and MPI Installation
+## Introduction and MPI installation
 * [MPI tutorial introduction]({{ site.baseurl }}/tutorials/mpi-introduction/)
 * [Installing MPICH2 on a single machine]({{ site.baseurl }}/tutorials/installing-mpich2/)
 * [Launching an Amazon EC2 MPI Cluster]({{ site.baseurl }}/tutorials/launching-an-amazon-ec2-mpi-cluster/)

-## Blocking Point-to-point Communication
+## Blocking point-to-point communication

-## Basic Collective Communication
+## Basic collective communication

-## Advanced Collective Communication
+## Advanced collective communication